usdot-its-jpo-data-portal/sandbox/README.md

 ### WZDx Feed Data

-Raw WZDx data are located in the `usdot-its-workzone-raw-public-data` S3 bucket.
+Raw WZDx data are located in the `usdot-its-workzone-raw-publicdata` S3 bucket.
-Semi-processed WZDx data are located in the `usdot-its-workzone-public-data` S3 bucket.
+Semi-processed WZDx data are located in the `usdot-its-workzone-publicdata` S3 bucket.

-Feeds are ingested and archived into the [ITS Work Zone Raw Data Sandbox](http://usdot-its-workzone-raw-public-data.s3.amazonaws.com/index.html) and [ITS Work Zone Data Sandbox](http://usdot-its-workzone-public-data.s3.amazonaws.com/index.html) using code in the [wzdx_sandbox](https://github.com/usdot-its-jpo-data-portal/wzdx_sandbox) GitHub repository.
+Feeds are ingested and archived into the [ITS Work Zone Raw Data Sandbox](http://usdot-its-workzone-raw-publicdata.s3.amazonaws.com/index.html) and [ITS Work Zone Data Sandbox](http://usdot-its-workzone-publicdata.s3.amazonaws.com/index.html) using code in the [wzdx_sandbox](https://github.com/usdot-its-jpo-data-portal/wzdx_sandbox) GitHub repository.
 Users can check whether or not a WZDx feed is being ingested into the sandbox by checking the [WZDx Feed Registry](https://datahub.transportation.gov/d/69qe-yiui), and new WZDx feeds will be added to the feed registry as they become available.

 Please browse our [WZDx data story](https://datahub.transportation.gov/stories/s/Work-Zone-Data-Initiative-Partnership/jixs-h7uw/) for an overview of resources related to the Work Zone Data Exchange Feed Registry and Archive.
 Additional information about the WZDx specifications is available at the [WZDx Specification GitHub repository](https://github.com/usdot-jpo-ode/wzdx).